 Highland Carbon was launched in 2017 as an ethical business to pioneer the supply of conservation-grade UK carbon units.

 Richard was inspired to bring a landscape conservation framework to the UK carbon market.
 How do we achieve this aim?
-We carefully select where our projects are located - in spectacular, wild locations that are important to rare and endangered wildlife by:
+We carefully select where our projects are located - in spectacular, wild locations that are important to rare and endangered.
+Our projects are typically either very large, of exceptional local importance or both.

 -